ethersphere/bee-docs/docs/working-with-bee/logs-and-files.md

 Configuration files are stored in `/etc/bee-clef/`

-Key material and other data is stored in `/var/lib/bee-clef/`
+Key material and other data are stored in `/var/lib/bee-clef/`

 ### Bee